Causes of landslides

 Slopes saturated by water:

-Earth tremors, earthquakes and natural seismic activity that cause the earth to rumble or shake (vibrations) can weaken the bonding of bed rock and expose the earth to landslides.
+Earth tremors, earthquakes, and natural seismic activity that cause the earth to rumble or shake (vibrations) can weaken the bonding of bedrock and expose the earth to landslides.

 Lava from eruptions has the potential of melting snow at here high rates.
-A combination of melted snow, debris, volcanic ash and soils flowing rapidly along a slope can result in catastrophic landslides.
+A combination of melted snow, debris, volcanic ash, and soils flowing rapidly along a slope can result in catastrophic landslides.

 Activities such as mining, construction, farming, deforestation, irrigation, reservoirs and dams, and the like, all contribute to exposing the surface of the earth and causing landslides.
 For example, in many mining communities along slopes, tunnels and deep wells are dug into the ground and often left unfilled.
 With time, air and water get in and may result in the earth giving way.
-Such activities also expose lands to weathering and massive erosion which all end up causing some types of landslides.
+Such activities also expose lands to weathering and massive erosion that all end up causing some types of landslides.